aziz-ayed/pfs_baselines/README.md

 * **Organs / cohorts**: current mapping groups TCGA projects into `{Lung, Colon, Breast}`; single-organ filtering supported.
 * **RNA latents (multimodal)**: per-patient 640-D latents (`latent_0 … latent_639`), intersected across **features ∩ clinical ∩ RNA**.

+---

+## Configuration

+You can change the config files to customize the models:

 > 💡 If not using RNA, set `model: AttnMILNewCox` (or any unimodal variant).
 For multimodal setups, use `model: MultimodalCox`.

----

-## Configuration

-Edit `configs/default.yaml`:

 * **Paths**